 The Frame Pending field and AR field shall be set to zero and ignored upon reception.

-The PAN ID Compression field shall be set to one.
-In accordance with this value of the PAN ID Compression field, the Destination PAN Identifier field shall contain the value of the broadcast PAN identifier, while the Source PAN Identifier field shall be omitted.
+The PAC Group ID Compression field shall be set to one.
+In accordance with this value of the PAC Group ID Compression field, the Destination PAC Group Identifier field shall contain the value of the broadcast PAC Group Identifier, while the Source PA CIdentifier field shall be omitted.
 The Destination Address field shall contain the broadcast short address.
 The Source Address field shall contain the value of macExtendedAddress.